Emoji String Length Gotchas: Surrogate Pairs, Grapheme Clusters, and Byte Counts

 JavaScript: The UTF-16 Trap

 JavaScript strings are sequences of UTF-16 code units.
-Characters above U+FFFF (like most modern emoji) are encoded as surrogate pairs — two code units for one code pointCode Point
+Characters above U+FFFF (like most modern emoji) are encoded as surrogate pairs — two code units for one code point.

 const wave = "👋"; // U+1F44B